Usman Tariq

-Usman Tariq (born 7 June 1995) is a Pakistani international cricketer, who is a right-arm off spinner.
+Usman Tariq (born 7 June 1995) is a Pakistani international cricketer, who bowls as a right-arm off spinner.
 He made his T20I debut against South Africa at Lahore in November 2025.

 Early life

 Usman Tariq was born on 7 June 1995 in Nowshera, Khyber Pakhtunkhwa, Pakistan.
-Early in his life, he moved to the United Arab Emirates and worked as a salesman for a purchasing company, having quit cricket, but returned to it after watching the, and being inspired by, the MS Dhoni biopic, M.S.
+He later moved to the United Arab Emirates, where he worked as a salesman for a purchasing company, after quitting cricket.
+He returned to the sport after watching the MS Dhoni biopic, M.S.
 Dhoni: The Untold Story (2016).

+After leaving Dubai, a friend introduced him to Pakistan opener Fakhar Zaman, who took him to a local coach in Khyber Pakhtunkhwa and later to former Pakistan cricketer Wajahatullah Wasti for further coaching.

 Domestic and franchise career

 In December 2023, Tariq was picked by Quetta Gladiators following the players' draft to play for them in the 2024 Pakistan Super League.

 In September 2025, Tariq played for Trinbago Knight Riders in the 2025 Caribbean Premier League.
 He helped his side to the title and ranked second on the wicket charts with 20 dismissals, trailing Imran Tahir (23) despite playing 10 matches to Tahir’s 12.